-Due to the pandemic, there’s possibly no part of the world that has not turned to technology to alleviate the inconveniences caused by lockdowns, travel restrictions and supply chain delays in the last few years.
+Due to the pandemic, there’s possibly no part of the world that has not turned to technology.
+That helped to alleviate the inconveniences caused by lockdowns, travel restrictions and supply chain delays in the last few years.

-In the same race, India upped its game and is currently third in the world as the most attractive investment destination for technology transactions, suggesting that its technological fields have evolved significantly.
+In the same race, India upped its game.
+And, is currently third in the world as the most attractive investment destination for technology transactions.
+Thereby, suggesting that its technological fields have evolved significantly.

-Simultaneously, there was a need to improve the fulfillment and delivery operations of retailers, which could only be accomplished by implementing effective and highly flexible Order Management systems.
+Simultaneously, there was a need to improve the fulfillment and delivery operations of retailers.
+This could only be accomplished by implementing effective and highly flexible Order Management systems.
 People now prefer online shopping and doorstep deliveries, making efficient and convenient order fulfillment even more vital for business success.
-Thanks to technological innovation and effective resource management, the sector can now soar higher than ever before to fulfill the current demands of the new business ecosystem, such as e-commerce, no-contact deliveries, dark stores, and surge in temperature-controlled storage and transportation.
+Thanks to technological innovation and effective resource management.
+Now, the sector can soar higher than ever before to fulfill the current demands of the new business ecosystem.
+These include e-commerce, no-contact deliveries, dark stores, and surge in temperature-controlled storage and transportation.

 At Fluent Commerce we believe that collection and analysis of information related to each stage of an order are critical in evolving business models, particularly in retail.
 Our services include modules such as Product Availability, Order and Inventory Management, Single View of Inventory and Store Fulfillment.